Wisconsin Court Records

 What are Wisconsin Family Court Records?

-Wisconsin family court records are official documents containing information regarding claims, complaints and suits filed in/heard by family courts within the jurisdiction of the state of Wisconsin.
-These records include details of family-related case proceedings, including court actions, filed motions, and court orders as well as judgments and decrees made regarding these cases.
+Wisconsin family court records are official documents containing information regarding claims, complaints, and suits filed in/heard by family courts within the jurisdiction of the state of Wisconsin.
+These records include family-related case proceedings, including court actions, filed motions, court orders, and judgments and decrees made regarding these cases.
 In general, family court records in Wisconsin may be made available to interested and eligible persons upon request.
-However, in order to access a family court record, the requesting party may be required to meet some eligibility requirements which may be unique to the record custodian.
+However, to access a family court record, the requesting party may be required to meet some eligibility requirements that may be unique to the record custodian.

-Family courts in Wisconsin operate as divisions of the state circuit courts which are situated in Wisconsin’s 10 judicial administrative districts.
-The family divisions were established to handle all actions affecting families within the jurisdiction of the state, including marriages, divorces, legal separation, alimony child custody, visitation and support as well as property division, wills and trusts, and paternity.
+Family courts in Wisconsin operate as divisions of the state circuit courts, which are situated in Wisconsin's 10 judicial administrative districts.
+The family divisions were established to handle all actions affecting families within the state's jurisdiction, including marriages, divorces, legal separations, alimony, child custody, visitation, and support, as well as property division, wills and trusts, and paternity.

-In the state of Wisconsin, family court records are generated and disseminated by the office of the clerk of courts of each of the 249 circuit courts in the state.
-Where the verdict of a family court case appealed at an appellate court or the Wisconsin Supreme Court the most record of interest (containing the court’s most recent verdict) will likely be maintained and disseminated by the administrative division of the court.
+In Wisconsin, family court records are generated and disseminated by the office of the clerk of courts of each of the 249 circuit courts in the state.
+Where the verdict of a family court case appealed at an appellate court or the Wisconsin Supreme Court, the most record of interest (containing the court's most recent verdict) will likely be maintained and disseminated by the administrative division of the court.

 What is included in Wisconsin Family Court Records?

 While family court records are typically designed to contain general case information and details of court proceedings, the information contained in Wisconsin family court records generally varies depending on the case and the record custodian.
-Generally, however, family court records contain information such as the personal details and contact information of the parties involved as well as the trial transcripts including court actions and motion arguments.
+Typically, however, family court records contain information such as the personal details and contact information of the parties involved, as well as the trial transcripts, including court actions and motion arguments.

-Depending on the case, family court records may also include details of financial entitlements issued to either party such as child support, alimony, and estate division during the divorce.
+Depending on the case, family court records may also include details of financial entitlements issued to either party, such as child support, alimony, and estate division during the divorce.
 The conditions for child custody or visitation, legal separations, restraining orders, and other related concerns are usually included in the record if applicable.
-Thus, along with the court’s final verdict, any penalties relating to the case are usually included.
-This includes jail terms and community service sentences which typically are issued when an individual is held in contempt of the court.
+Thus, along with the court's final verdict, any penalties relating to the case are usually included.
+This includes jail terms and community service sentences, which are typically issued when an individual is held in contempt by the court.
 Records pertaining to the case may also be featured within a family court record.
-For instance, they may include Wisconsin marriage records, marriage licenses, birth records, death certificates and other vital record information.
+For instance, they may include Wisconsin marriage records, marriage licenses, birth records, death certificates, and other vital record information.

 Are Family Court Records Public in Wisconsin?

-• All records presented as evidence by the state department of human services and medical personnel.
+- All records are presented as evidence by the State Department of Human Services and medical personnel.

-• Most financial details presented during court proceedings including inventories of property, social security information, credit card numbers, and related data.
+- Most financial details presented during court proceedings include inventories of property, social security information, credit card numbers, and related data.

 Where the information or record required is confidential or sealed, the requesting party must obtain the required legal authority to access the information.
 This may be a court order /subpoena or a written statement from the subject(s) authorizing the requestor to view the record of interest.
 Given these requirements, confidential information is generally not available through online resources.
 Requests for these records may only be made directly to the record custodian in the courthouse where the case was filed/heard.